conan-io/docs/reference/commands/consumer/install.rst

 - Global settings (:command:`-s compiler="Visual Studio"`).
 Will apply to all the requires.
 - Specific package settings (:command:`-s zlib:compiler="MinGW"`).
 Those settings will be applied only to the specified packages.
 They accept patterns too, like ``-s *@myuser/*:compiler=MinGW``, which means that packages that have the username "myuser" will use MinGW as compiler.
+- Settings only for the consumer package. (:command:`-s &:compiler="MinGW"`).
+If `&` is specified as the package name it will apply only to the consumer conanfile (.py or .txt).
+This is a special case because the consumer conanfile might not declare a `name` so it would be impossible to reference it.

 You can specify custom settings not only for your direct ``requires`` but for any package in the dependency graph.